aidyp/adp/content/post/passwords.md

 ### cracking passwords

 Password cracking is a popular field in computing because (1) it can make you a lot of money and (2) it's interesting.
+The basics are as follows: you get a hashed list of passw
+// TO DO

 This section (may be moved) explores how password hashes are cracked.
 Will use some examples from (https://www.tunnelsup.com/getting-started-cracking-password-hashes/), john the ripper, hashcat etc. Just give the reader an idea of what the benchmarks are.

 The idea is to show that it's not that hard to crack passwords, anyone can do it, and perhaps a little exploration as to _how_ passwords are cracked.
 The theme is to talk about how our password rules can be manipulated

+{{< expandable label="are PINs safe?" level="3" >}}

+One thing that occurred to me when I was first introduced to all of this was that PINs must be unsafe, right?
+There are only 10,000 possible PINs, which is nothing to a computer!

+{{< /expandable >}}

 ### memory